oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

 ### Objectives
-- Assess your database: configurations, users, and data of the registered Oracle database targets
+- Assess your database: risks, users, and data
 - Establish visibility first: audit and monitor
 - Protect and Prevent: enforce controls
 - Continuous vigilance: report and alert